-Luton Town v Harrogate Town
+Luton progress on Harford's return

 Post update

-Carlos Mendes Gomes (Luton Town) wins a free kick in the attacking half.
+Jack Muldoon (Harrogate Town) wins a free kick in the attacking half.

 Goal!

 Goal!
-Luton Town 1, Harrogate Town 0.
-Elijah Adebayo (Luton Town) right footed shot from the centre of the box to the bottom left corner.
-Assisted by Cameron Jerome.
+Luton Town 4, Harrogate Town 0.
+Luke Berry (Luton Town) right footed shot from the centre of the box to the top right corner.
+Assisted by Fred Onyedinma.

 Post update